WePay is a third-party payment facilitator that has a flexible approach to integrating payments into your service.

 WePay Fees & Rates

 Once platforms have their pricing worked out with WePay, they are free to set their fees for processing both transactions and exceptions.
-This means that platforms may choose to charge an additional fee on top of WePay’s rates.
+That means platforms may choose to charge an additional fee on top of WePay’s rates.
 The exception, of course, is the Link plan, which uses Chase’s Integrated Payments rate of 2.9% + $0.25 per transaction.